msupply-foundation/conforma-server/documentation/Query-Syntax.md

 Performs queries to a connected PostGres database and returns the result in a format specified by `type`.

 - Input:
-  - First child node contains a **string** representing the parameterized SQL query (i.e. $1, $2 substitution)
+  - First child node contains a **string** representing the parameterized SQL query (i.e. `$1`, `$2` substitution)
   - Remaining nodes return the values (**strings**, **numbers**, **arrays**) required for the above query substitution.
 - Output: Either **array** (all values flattened into one array), **string** (all results concatenated with spaces), or a single **number**, depending on the type specification.
 If not specified, it returns the default `node-postgres` format (an array of objects, with fields of each object being the database column names).

 ## graphQL

 Performs queries on connected GraphQL interface.

-Not yet implemented.
+- Input:
+  - First child node's value is a string representing the GraphQL query
+  - Second child node's value is an array of field names for the query's associated variables object.
+If no variables are required for the query, pass an empty array.
+  - Next node's values are the values of the fields for the variables object -- one node for each field in the previous node's array.
+  - The last node's value is a string stating the node in the returned GraphQL object that is required.
+E.g. `applications.name` Because GraphQL returns results as nested objects, to get an output in a "simple type", a node in the return object tree is needed.
+(See examples below)
+- Output: whatever type is contained in the specified GraphQL node, which can be either `string`, `number`, `boolean`, `array`, or `object`.
+If the output is an object, it will be returned as follows:
+  - If there only one field, only the value of the field will be returned.
+  - If there is more than one field, the whole object will be returned.

 # Usage